 - 1. The attackable agent is active. - 2.
 The attackable agent is positioned at the attacked cell. - 3.
-The attackable agent is valid according to the attack\mapping. - 4.
-The attacking agent's accuracy is high enough.
+The attackable agent is valid according to the attack_mapping. - 4.
+The attacking agent's accuracy is high enough. - 5.
+The attacking agent has enough ammo.

-Furthemore, a single agent may only be attacked once if stacked\attacks is False.
+Furthemore, a single agent may only be attacked once if stacked_attacks is False.
 Additional attacks will be applied on other agents or wasted.